You are here because you are, or have been, an approved mentor (and/or ministry) for Gordon-Conwell students and you

 Guidelines for Mentors

-All mentors are asked to review and sign our Mentoring Commitment, seen below.
+All mentors are asked to review and sign our Mentoring Commitment, seen and hyperlinked below.
 The seven elements of the Commitment reflect the seminary's emphasis on certain values and approach to the mentoring relationship.
 Those who are able to commit to these elements will be added to the in-house Recommend MM Sites list.

 - EXPERIENCED MINISTER, GCTS-TRAINED/ORIENTED.

-A pastor/mentor must have a minimum of five years of full-time ministry experience.
-They have applied (via the Application to Mentor) and attended Gordon-Conwell's half-day New Mentor Orientation.
-They agree to attend an every-five-year Mentor Re-Certification.
+A mentor must have a minimum of five years in full-time ministry experience.
+They have applied to be a mentor via the Application to Mentor and have attended Gordon-Conwell’s half-day New Mentor Orientation.
+They also agree to attend a Mentor Re-Certification every five years.

 - SERVANT LEADERSHIP APPROACH.

 A mentor exercises a servant-leadership style, not a dictatorial one.
-The goal is to help make those under them successful, not for those under them to make the leader or their ministry successful.
+The goal is to help make those who are under them successful, not for those under them to make their superior or their ministry successful.
 Also, mentors are not merely ministry supervisors.
-The GCTS mentoring paradigm is one where a mentor models openness to the student, expressing sincere interest in their personal and spiritual development.
-Mentors share their own experiences and lessons in their ministry and spiritual lives.
+The Gordon-Conwell mentoring paradigm is one in which a mentor models openness to the student and expresses sincere interest in their personal and spiritual development.
+Mentors share their experiences and lessons from their own ministry and spiritual lives with the students.

 - COMMITMENT TO INDIVIDUAL AND PERSONAL MENTORING.

-- Mentoring times should include more than supervision of ministry tasks.
+Mentoring times should include more than supervision of ministry tasks.
 It is expected that the mentor will engage in theological reflection with the student over ministry issues and experiences.
-They will also take care to encourage and help support and develop their mentee in their personal spiritual formation.
+They will also take care to encourage, help support and develop their mentee in their personal spiritual formation.

 - PREFERRED PATH.

-Gordon-Conwell students work through a progression of practical ministry courses in their degree program (spiritual formation, Christian education, evangelism & discipleship, pastoral counseling, preaching, and pastoral ministry).
-When/if at all possible, mentors will allow and seek to help students integrate a ministry project for that semester with whatever practical ministry course they are taking.
+Master of Divinity students at Gordon-Conwell work through a progression of practical ministry courses in their degree program (spiritual formation, Christian education, evangelism and discipleship, pastoral counseling, preaching, and pastoral ministry).
+When/if at all possible, mentors will seek to help integrate whatever practical ministry course their mentees are taking with a ministry project for that semester.

 - REFLECTION GROUP IN UNIT 5.